 If you need to dispose of a pretensioner or scrap the vehicle, contact a NISSAN dealer.
-Incorrect disposal procedures could cause personal injury.
+Correct pretensioner disposal procedures are set forth in the appropriate NISSAN Service Manual, Incorrect disposal procedures could cause personal injury.

 The pretensioner system activates in conjunction with the front air bag system.
 The pretensioner system also activates with the curtain and rollover air bags in certain types of rollover collisions or near rollovers.
 Working with the seat belt retractor, it helps tighten the seat belt when the vehicle becomes involved in certain types of collisions, helping to restrain front seat occupants.